Sustainable Stevens: How the University Is Helping Plan A Greener Future

 The flagship master's program, for instance — which received approximately 10 applications during 2016, its first year — now sees more than 60 applicants each year for the dozen or so students it can accommodate annually.

-Ada Heinze, an undergraduate chemical engineering major from Maryland, developed an increased interest in the field during two cooperative education programs — including one treating and decontaminating soil impacted by petroleum-based contaminants — and a graduate-level environmental management course.
+Ada Heinze '22, a Sustainability Management graduate student from Maryland who obtained a Stevens bachelor's degree in chemical engineering, developed interest in the field during two cooperative education programs — including one treating and decontaminating soil impacted by petroleum-based contaminants — and a graduate-level environmental management course.

 Over the course of a single semester, her student team presented projects on the environmental impact of oil spills; managing the challenge of copper pollution in the Great Lakes region; and green infrastructure design for a coastal New Jersey boulevard that incorporates specially engineering ECOncrete seawalls, oyster reefs and sand dunes.